Sometimes I Write ...

 trade 1 share at 610,000 yen, but instead placed an order

 for 610,000 shares at 1 yen each.
-The firm's loss:
+The firm's loss: around

 $18.7 million.